floodyberry/chacha-opt/README.md

 ## EXAMPLE ##

 An [example](src/example/) is provided demonstrating how to implement, select, and call an optimized function.
-The example algorithm being implemented is summing up the ints in a given array and returning the result.
+The example algorithm being implemented is summing up the little-endian 32-bit signed integers in a given array and returning the result.

 ### PUTTING IT TOGETHER ###